-Policy reference Likely significant effect (LSE) screening Potential risks or opportunities Recommendations and actions at Regulation 18 stage Recommendations and actions taken for Regulation 19 Introduction No LSE - text is for information and clarity, explaining the relative functions and remits of the District plan and the Site Allocations DPD, and the conformity with the NPPF.
+Policy reference Likely significant effect (LSE) screening Potential risks or opportunities Recommendations and actions at Regulation 18 stage Checks and re-screening at Regulation 19 Introduction No LSE - text is for information and clarity, explaining the relative functions and remits of the District plan and the Site Allocations DPD, and the conformity with the NPPF.
 N/A No further recommendations - policy/text does not have HRA implications.
-Site Allocations Housing and employment allocations to complement the strategic allocations in the District Plan SA1 Sustainable Economic Development LSE - allocations of employment land at Burgess Hill, Copthorne, Bolney and Pease Cottage, amounting to 16.8ha, adding to traffic on the road network, possibly including larger vehicles/including haulage.
+N/A Site Allocations Housing and employment allocations to complement the strategic allocations in the District Plan SA1 Sustainable Economic Development (and SA2-SA8) LSE - allocations of employment land at Burgess Hill, Copthorne, Bolney and Pease Pottage, amounting to 17.5ha, adding to traffic on the road network, possibly including larger vehicles/including haulage.
 Whilst the site allocations for employment are not in close proximity to Ashdown Forest, the site allocations are in locations that may add to the traffic volumes on roads in close proximity/through Ashdown Forest, including the A22.
-Overall increases in traffic from both employment and residential allocations is assessed in the transport modelling, air quality modelling and this HRA at appropriate assessment.
+Overall increases in traffic from both employment and residential allocations are assessed in the transport modelling, air quality modelling and this HRA at appropriate assessment.
+As with the Reg 18 HRA, overall increases in traffic from both employment and residential allocations are assessed in the transport modelling, air quality modelling and this HRA at appropriate assessment, all of which have been updated.
 SA9 Science and Technology Park LSE - allocation is for a science park with an anticipated 2,500 jobs created, adding to traffic on the road network, possibly including larger vehicles/haulage.
 Whilst the site allocation for the Science and Technology Park is not in close proximity to Ashdown Forest, the site allocation will generate notable traffic volumes, which could include additional traffic in the vicinity of Ashdown Forest from commuting employers or commercial vehicles.
 Overall increases in traffic from both employment and residential allocations is assessed in the transport modelling, air quality modelling and this HRA at appropriate assessment.
-SA10 Housing LSE - the overall quantum of housing development is 16,390 houses, in the adopted District plan.
-Policy SA10 sets out how this will be delivered, with 1,962 dwellings provided for by the allocations The District Plan HRA has already identified that adverse effects on site integrity for Ashdown Forest cannot be concluded without mitigation measures to manage Strategic approach to mitigating for recreation needs to be checked as part of the appropriate assessment, for continued robustness as mitigation for recreation, and
+As with the Reg 18 HRA, overall increases in traffic from both employment and residential allocations are assessed in the transport modelling, air quality modelling and this HRA at appropriate assessment, all of which have been updated.
+SA10 Housing LSE - the overall quantum of housing development is 16,390 houses, in the adopted The District Plan HRA has already identified that adverse effects on site Strategic approach to mitigating for recreation As with the Reg 18 HRA, strategic approach to